Posted March 4th, 2014 by Sharon Green in writing

 As part of the business event series at L’Oreal Melbourne Fashion Festival, the Fashion Industry Forum 2 – The Fashion Media Landscape Transformation invited the industry influencers to share their thoughts on the topic.

 From highlighting the fundamental expertise and skills required to succeed in the current fashion media marketplace to the challenges they’ve faced with the introduction of digital technology, the experts shared an interesting perspective on the current state of journalism in the fashion sector.
+Most fashion designers now want to become sustainable and use re-brand old clothes.
+People Sell clothes online for different purposes and these sustainable fashion designers use them to launch their line of fashion.

 - Damien Woolnough, currently Fashion Editor at The Australian (soon to be Deputy Editor of the new ELLE Australia)